Headed for gorgeous Franklin Falls? Wrong exit may leave you snowbound

 Want to visit the partially frozen Franklin Falls depicted in dramatic photos?
-Take the correct Interstate 90 exit or face a four- to six-hour roundtrip snow hike.
+Take the correct Interstate 90 exit or face a four- to six-hour round-trip snow hike.

 Yes, it was a dramatic photo of the partially frozen Franklin Falls taken by The Times’ Erika Schultz.
-Like a fairytale image, but real.
+Like a fairy-tale image, but real.

 You decided you had to see the falls for yourself.